AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-qa.md

 >[!NOTE]
 >
->You can't edit and re-upload campaign-level QA files.
-To make changes to the campaign component settings in these files, download a separate settings template file (setup file), enter or paste rows from the QA file into the template and save the file, and then upload the populated template file.
-For instructions, see "[Review and Edit Campaign Component Settings Using Spreadsheets](/help/dsp/campaign-management/campaign-components-review-edit.md)."
+>You can't edit and re-upload campaign-level QA sheets.
+To make changes to the campaign component settings in these files, download a separate bulksheet template, enter or paste rows from the QA sheet into the bulksheet template and save the file, and then upload the populated bulksheet.
+For instructions, see "[Review and Edit Campaign Component Settings Using Bulksheets](/help/dsp/campaign-management/campaign-components-review-edit.md)."

 ## Download Settings for One or More Packages

-When you download settings for specific packages, the spreadsheet includes separate tabs for the package settings and for the flight information.
+When you download settings for specific packages, the bulksheet file includes separate tabs for the package settings and for the flight information, and the file is editable.

 1. In the main menu, click **[!UICONTROL Campaigns]**.